Homepage of the site 'What to do with your life?'

 How will we transform the basic elements (listed in the second question) into the various products and services (listed in the first question)?

-The imports listed in the second question assume that more needs to be produced or extracted than is necessary for the population considered, in order to be able to trade with the outside.
+The imports listed in the second question presuppose that more is produced or extracted than is necessary for the population considered, in order to enable exchange with the outside world.

-As soon as we consider the economy as a system for producing wealth, whose objective is growth rather than the satisfaction of identified needs, we create by our very thinking the problem of distribution, and the intense social conflicts that go with it, as for example the problem of the financing of pensions in France in 2023.
-However, this problem, which generates a high level of violence, conflict, dissatisfaction, and ultimately threatens national cohesion, does not exist in the real world: it is just a by-product of a wrong, dogmatic, out-of-reality vision of the concept of economic policy.
+As soon as the economy is viewed as a system of wealth production, whose objective is growth and not the satisfaction of identified needs, we artificially create the problem of distribution and the intense social conflicts associated with it, such as, for example, the issue of financing pensions in France in 2023.
+Yet, this problem—which generates a high level of violence, conflict, and dissatisfaction, and ultimately threatens national cohesion—does not exist in the real world: it is merely a byproduct of a mistaken, dogmatic, and unrealistic vision of the notion of economic policy.

 New comment